Xilinx/system-controller-app/README.md

-		listgpio - lists the supported gpio lines getgpio - get the state of <target> gpio getioexp - get IO expander <target> of either 'all', 'input', or 'output' setioexp - set IO expander <target> of either 'direction' or 'output' to 'value' restoreioexp - restore IO expander to default values
+		listgpio - lists the supported gpio lines getgpio - get the state of <target> gpio getioexp - get IO expander <target> of either 'all', 'input', or 'output' setioexp - set IO expander <target> of either 'direction' or 'output' to <value>
+		restoreioexp - restore IO expander to default values listSFP - lists the supported SFP connectors getSFP - get the connector information of <target> SFP getpwmSFP - get the power mode value of <target> SFP setpwmSFP - set the power mode value of <target> SFP to <value>